 Notes

-- If possible, don't use store-bought lemons since they are usually coated with wax and pesticides.
-However, if you don't have access to homegrown lemons like some of us do, use organic lemons.
+- If possible, don't use store-bought lemons to make this limoncello recipe.
+They are usually coated with wax and pesticides.

 - If using store-bought lemons, make sure to dip the lemons in hot water for a few seconds to melt the wax off.

-- If you're lucky enough to have access to home-grown lemons, scrub them with a Vegetable Brush to remove any dirt or residue.
+- Wherever you get the lemons, make sure to scrub them with a Vegetable Brush to remove any dirt or residue.

-- Thick-skinned lemons, such as "Eureka" lemons, are best for this recipe.
-"Meyer" lemons, on the other hand, have thin-skin, and almost impossible to peel.
+- Thick-skinned lemons, such as "Eureka" lemons, are best for this limoncello recipe.
+"Meyer" lemons, on the other hand, have thin-skin, and are almost impossible to peel.

 Laura Parks says